grip-on-software/visualization-site/README.md

 - [Caddy](https://caddyserver.com/) for transparent proxy access from a BigBoat dashboard.
 Several subinstances handle specific domain names.
 This is only used in an environment where access has to be routed through several VLANs.
+- [NGINX](https://www.nginx.com/) for proxy access and/or static file hosting
+  from a central server listening on specific ports.
+It can also use Host-based proxying.
+Complete, direct hosting is possible but may require additional, separate server configuration.
-- [NGINX](https://www.nginx.com/) for proxy access and static file hosting from a central server listening on specific ports as well as using Host-based proxying.
+- [Apache](https://httpd.apache.org/) as an alternative to NGINX, for proxy access and/or static file hosting from a central server listening on specific ports.
+It can also use Host-based proxying.
+Complete, direct hosting is possible but may require additional, separate server configuration.

 Many of the configuration files and web files use [Mustache](https://www.npmjs.com/package/mustache) in order to use